HiLiftPW-Committee/HiLiftPW-Committee.github.io/_pages/HLPW6_grids_R1TC1_01.md

 ---

 ### R.1.TC1.01 Grid Family
 This family of grids is generated using HeldenMesh, using traditional Fixed Grid methodology.
+This family corresponds to the Helden Series 03 grids.
 Cell counts and rough sizes can be found in the Readme, or table below.

 [Readme.pdf](https://hlpw6.s3.us-east-1.amazonaws.com/grids/RANS/R.1.TC1.01/README.pdf)